Drainage Disputes between Property Owners

 Higher Property Owner – Conversely, the reverse of this common law rule is the mandate that the owner of the higher property may not change the conditions on their land in such a fashion as to increase the burden of the water flow onto the lower properties.
 That is, the owner of the higher property cannot – by development or other alteration of the land – increase the amount, frequency, intensity, or speed of water flow onto the lower properties in such a fashion as to injure or damage the lower properties.
 If the owner of a higher property alters water flow onto a lower property in such a fashion as to cause injury or damage, the owner of the higher property can be liable for money damages or be subject to a cease and desist order or an injunction from a court.

 Upshot – In summary, anyone who alters the natural water flow or storm water drainage can potentially be liable for damages or be required by a court to put the land back the way it was before the alteration.

 Exception is Drainage Easement by Prescription

 One exception to this common law rule involves drainage easements by prescription.
-If someone has altered the natural water drainage and such alteration occurs or is tolerated for 15 years or longer, the property owner claiming damage could lose their claims.
-In that case, the property owner who altered the drainage for 15 years or longer may, in certain cases, obtain a drainage easement by prescription.
-If that occurs, the altered drainage which has occurred for more than 15 years essentially becomes the new natural water course.
+If someone has altered the natural water drainage and such alteration occurs or is tolerated for 15-years or longer, the property owner claiming damage could lose their claims.
+In that case, the property owner who altered the drainage for 15-years or longer may, in certain cases, obtain a drainage easement by prescription.
+If that occurs, the altered drainage which has occurred for more than 15-years essentially becomes the new natural water course.

-Water Flow or Drainage Dispute?
+Water Flow or Drainage Disputes?